Taimur bin Feisal: Sultan of Muscat and Oman

 In return for full autonomy, the tribes in the interior pledged to cease attacking the coast.
 The Treaty of As Sib was a de facto partition agreement between Muscat and Oman, serving Britain's interest in preserving its power through the office of the sultan without dispatching British troops to the region.
 The Treaty of As Sib ensured political quiescence between Muscat and Oman that lasted until the 1950s, when oil exploration in the interior reintroduced conflict.
 In return for accepting a truncation of his authority, the sultan received a loan from the government of British India with an amortization period of ten years, sufficient to repay his debts to merchants.
 When Sultan Taimur ibn Faisal abdicated for financial reasons in 1932, the twenty-two-year-old Said ibn Taimur inherited an administration that was in debt.

 A United States Department of State bulletin on the sultan of Muscat and Oman in February 1938 describes the situation in which Sultan Said ibn Taimur found himself after assuming power: "The young Sultan found the country practically bankrupt and his troubles were further complicated by tribal unrest and conspiracy by certain of his uncles, one of whom immediately profited by the occasion to set up an independent regime.
 The Sultan tackled the situation with resolution and within a short time the traitorous uncle had been subdued, unrest quelled, and most important of all, state finances put on much more solid footing."

 Abdication

-In 1932 he abdicated in favour of his eldest son Said bin Taimur when he married Kiyoko Ooyama, a Japanese woman.
-Afterwards, bin Feisal lived abroad, mostly in British India.
-In 1965, he died in Bombay, India.
-He was married six times and had five sons, including Said bin Taimur and Tariq bin Taimur, and one daughter.
+In 1932 he abdicated in favor of his eldest son Said bin Taimur and lived abroad, mostly in British India.
+In 1965, he died in Mumbai.

 Ibadism

-Taimur's era was the period wherein Ibadism, the predominant madhab of Oman had played a role in the country's social affairs.
+Taimur's era was the period wherein Ibadism, the predominant sect of Oman had played a role in the country's social affairs.
 For instance, the government which led from Muscat had exchanged letters with the ruling powers of the interior, which consisted of an Ibadi imamate.
 This Ibadi involvement in the stepping stone in Oman's history that occurred in 1920 was called the treaty of Sib.